 Our editors independently selected these items because we think you will enjoy them and might like them at these prices.
 If you purchase something through our links, we may earn a commission.
 Pricing and availability are accurate as of publish time.
 Learn more about Shop TODAY.

-While many people welcome spring’s longer, sunnier days, allergy sufferers are usually not as receptive to the season.
+While many people welcome summer's longer, sunnier days, allergy sufferers are usually not as receptive to the season.
 After all, watery eyes make it a little harder to enjoy the beautiful blooming flowers.

 Even those with dust mite allergies — who experience symptoms all year — might notice a surge in runny noses, itchy eyes and sneezing as the weather heats up.
 That’s because dust mites thrive in bedding and clothes, and flourish when the humidity increases.

 “Dust mites are microscopic," said Dr. Stephen Kimura, an allergist in Florida.
 "They live off dead human skin, and your bedding is where they hang out.”